SumitKaushik1/Manual-Testing-Projects/README.md

 *TEMPLATES->This folder contains all the templates related to manual testing projects

-*Requirement documentation -this documenents all the user storied related to opencart registration page
+*00_Requirment Documentation _ SRS of opencart website.docx ->this documenents all the user storied related to opencart registration page

 *vwo login test plan->Test Plan for https://app.vwo.com/#/login page